 Students don't have to use a template to showcase their understanding of a cycle.
 Even young learners can use the tools mentioned above to paint and label a scientific process from a blank page.

 To start from a blank canvas in Wixie, simply have students log in and click the New button.

-If students haven’t used Wixie yet, they will automatically begin at a blank canvas!
+Students who haven't used Wixie will automatically begin at a blank canvas!

 As students gain skills using Wixie's tools to share their learning in the cycle diagram, push them to create longer presentations about each stage in the cycle.

-Their work can be straightforward informational text about a cycle or can combine narrative and informational writing to tell the story of the cycle from the first-person perspective of the "main character."
+Their work can be straightforward informational text about a cycle or combine narrative and informational writing to tell the story of the cycle from the first-person perspective of the "main character."